Maple syrup and pecans.

 I have recently (by recent I mean like 2 months ago) discovered the joy of pecan butter.
 It makes trips to Whole Foods EVEN MORE EXCITING (if that’s even possible): you get to turn on the nut grinder.

 No that’s not some weird figure of speech.
 You (may) know what I’m talking about (probably not…).
-Those huge grinders filled with pistachios, pecans, almonds and peanuts, then you flick a switch and watch them get ground into a delicious butter.
-It’s like a self-serve froyo place – except a billion times better because you can’t make pecan butter and maple syrup toast with vanilla froyo.
+They have huge grinders filled with pistachios, pecans, almonds and peanuts, then you flick a switch and watch them get ground into a delicious butter.
+It’s like a self-serve froyo place – except a billion times better.

-But seriously – pecan butter on sunflower seed toast with a drizzle of maple syrup and a sprinkle of maldon salt.
-OH EHM GEE.
-Its like eating pecan pie for breakfast.
+But seriously – pecan butter on sunflower seed toast with a drizzle of maple syrup and a sprinkle of maldon salt!!!
+It’s like eating pecan pie for breakfast.

 Anywho, while I wait for Maple Pecan Pie Day (a.k.a Thanksgiving) to roll around, I have to find other ways to eat as much maple-pecan food as I can.

 That’s why these cakes are here.

 I made a video for you again (and some .gifs – you know by now how obsessed I am with them)

 These are sooooo simple, and literally take 45 minutes to make from scratch – and that includes baking time!

 What you end up with is a warm pecan and brown sugar cake, floating on a pool of caramelised-maple sauce.
 I topped mine with (no, not cinnamon..) whipped cream which is incredibly easy to make (see the recipe notes) and a sprinkle of pecans.